exwu/transcription/README.md

 Whitelisting notes:

-- white: pages with minimal cross outs and double text notes
+- white: pages with minimal cross outs and double text notes, could expect a program to do well on this
-- gray: pages with lots of cross outs and notes
+- gray: pages with lots of cross outs and notes, a program might have trouble with this
-- black: none yet, but stuff with lots of rearranging
+- black: none yet, but stuff with lots of rearranging, transcription is wrong, no program could be expected to transcribe this

 But I'll probably change it in the future to
 - white: actually good; no cross outs or text notes